Robert F. Kennedy Bridge: Funding

 The Tri-Borough Bridge project finally received funding in June 1925, when the city appropriated $50,000 for surveys, test borings and structural plans.
 Work started on a tentative design for the bridge.
 By December 1926, the $50,000 allotment had been spent on bores.
 Around the same time, the proposal to convert the Hell Gate Bridge resurfaced.
 Albert Goldman, the Commissioner of Plant and Structures, had finished a tentative report for the Tri-Borough Bridge by that time; however, it was not immediately submitted to the New York City Board of Estimate as a result of a reorganization of the city's proposed budget.
-Goldman finally published the report in March 1927, stating that the bridge was estimated to cost $24.6million.
+Goldman finally published the report in March 1927, stating that the bridge was estimated to cost $24.6 million.
 He explained that the Hell Gate Bridge only had enough space for five lanes of roadway, so a new bridge would have to be constructed parallel to it.

 Though two mayoral committees endorsed the Tri-Borough plan, as did several merchants' associations, construction was delayed for a year because of a lack of funds.
-However, the Board of Estimate did approve $150,000 for preliminary borings and soundings.
-Following this, in September 1927, a group of entrepreneurs proposed to fund the bridge privately.
+The Board of Estimate did approve $150,000 in May 1927 for preliminary borings and soundings.
+That September, a group of entrepreneurs proposed to fund the bridge privately.
 Under this plan, the bridge would be set up as a toll bridge, and ownership would be transferred to the city once the bridge was paid for.
-In August 1928, Mayor Jimmy Walker received a similar proposal from the Long Island Board of Commerce to build the Tri-Borough Bridge using $32million of private capital.
+In August 1928, Mayor Jimmy Walker received a similar proposal from the Long Island Board of Commerce to build the Tri-Borough Bridge using $32 million of private capital.
 The Queens Chamber of Commerce also favored setting up tolls on the bridge to pay for its construction.
 Yet another plan called for financing the bridge using proceeds from a bond issue, which would also pay for the proposed Queens–Midtown Tunnel.